Stuart Piper: Agent

-Stuart retired from Agenting in 2018, to focus on producing and education.
+Stuart retired from Agenting in 2019, to move into Producing and Education.

 Producer

 Stuart has also produced West-End theatre, and his most notable stage production was Nicholas Hoult in New Boy which broke all box-office records at the Trafalgar Studios, and as reported in the Evening Standard, "The show has become the fastest selling and highest grossing at the Trafalgar Studios since they opened five years ago."
 He was Associate Producer on "Breakfast at Tiffany's" starring Pixie Lott which opened at Leicester Curve, UK Tour & Theatre Royal, Haymarket in 2016. & Producer of Hatched 'N' Dispatched at Park Theatre starring Diana Vickers.

 In 2017 he was reported to be Executive Producer on his first feature film The Time of Their Lives (2017 film) starring Joan Collins, Pauline Collins, Franco Nero and Joely Richardson as announced in Screen Daily.

 In 2019, he was Executive Producer on his second feature film Mrs Lowry & Son starring Timothy Spall and Vanessa Redgrave.

-In 2020, during lockdown he produced Stage & Screen virtual Screen Acting masterclasses online to keep children busy nationwide, which special guest teachers Sheridan Smith and Nicholas Hoult among many others.
-It became the UK's No.1 Online Acting Course during Lockdown 2020.
-Stuart now coaches young and new talent internationally in screen acting and career strategy for leading managements and artists worldwide.

-Stuart represented now super influencer Neil Henry, helping him to his first 1 million views on YouTube before reaching over 10 million subscribers across 5 platforms (notably TikTok, Facebook & Instagram) and in 2022 they launched a new podcast together Transforming (which Stuart co-hosts and produces) with first guest Wim Hof available on Apple, Spotify, Audible and all major podcast platforms.
+In 2020, during lockdown he produced virtual Screen Acting masterclasses online which special guest teachers Sheridan Smith and Nicholas Hoult among many others.
+Stuart now coaches youth talent internationally in screen acting and career strategy for leading managements and artists worldwide.
+Stuart also represented now super influencer Neil Henry, helping him to his first 1 million views on YouTube before reaching over 10 million subscribers across 5 platforms (notably TikTok, Facebook & Instagram) and in 2022 they produced an inspirational podcast special together Transforming with guest The Iceman Wim Hof available on Apple, Spotify, Audible and all major podcast platforms.

 Other productions include Phill Jupitus in Lifecoach at the Trafalgar Studios which was nominated for Whatsonstage.com Award for Best New Comedy, Caroline O'Connor The Showgirl Within and Frances Ruffelle Beneath The Dress at the Garrick Theatre, Howard Goodall's Days of Hope at the King's Head Theatre and Snoopy!
 The Musical at the New Players Theatre.
 He also worked as a General Manager for two years for Cole Kitchenn Ltd working on such productions as the Laurence Olivier Award winning Death of a Salesman starring Brian Dennehy and Clare Higgins at the Lyric Theatre, the Tony Award and Pulitzer Prize winning I Am My Own Wife at the Duke of York's Theatre and Daddy Cool at the Shaftesbury.

 He also established in 2006 the Whatsonstage.com Awards live concerts, which take place annually in a West-End theatre.
 They have been hosted by Sheridan Smith and James Corden (2008/2009), Christopher Biggins and Mel Giedroyc (2010), Miranda Hart in 2011 and Jenny Eclair and Alan Davies in 2012, and Rufus Hound and Mel Giedroyc in 2013 and 2014, Steve Furst and Mel Giedroyc in 2015, Steve Furst with Sarah Hadland, Janie Dee and Preeya Kalidas in 2016 and Vikki Stone and Simon Lipkin in 2017.